 Here is information from a budget-minded traveler about public transit bus service from Detroit Metropolitan Airport (DTW) to downtown Detroit.
-Page was created after a personal experience on September 25, 2004, with information updated following web search on July 28, 2012.
-This travel option was not well described at the airport in 2004.
-If you try this option, send feedback to me at firstname.lastname@example.org, especially if this page contains errors or needs improvement.
+Page was created after a personal experience on September 25, 2004, with information updated on December 24, 2013 using the web and some feedback comments emailed to me.
+This travel option is not well described at the airport!
+I suggest making a copy of this page or the Metro Airport page describing where the SMART route 125 bus stops for pick up at the airport.
+If you try this option, send feedback to me at email@example.com, especially if this page contains errors or needs improvement.

-SMART Bus route 125 is the lowest price option for getting from the main Detroit (Wayne County) Metropolitan Airport to downtown Detroit.
-The fare is now (July 2012) $2.00 (cash, exact change, dollar bills accepted but not dollar coins).
+SMART Bus route 125 is the lowest price option for getting from the main Detroit (Wayne County) Metropolitan Airport to Detroit area destinations.
+The fare is now (October 2013) $2.00 (cash, exact change, dollar bills accepted but not dollar coins).
 Fare page is http://www.smartbus.org/faresandpasses/overview/Pages/default.aspx.

 Go to this SMART Bus web page for the schedule of route number 125: http://www.smartbus.org/schedules/overview/Pages/default.aspx.
 On this page you have to use drop-down menus to choose Route 125, weekday or weekend, and direction.
 From the Airport to downtown Detroit is North.

 Unfortunately, the 125 bus goes all the way downtown only in peak periods.
 At some times of the day, you will have to transfer to or from a Detroit Department of Transportation (DDOT) Route 25 bus at Outer Drive & Fort St, only about half way to downtown Detroit.
 The schedule for this bus is at https://www.detroitmi.gov/Portals/0/docs/deptoftransportation/New_Bus_Scheds/green/25JeffersonMS.pdf.